alanrob17/Understanding-Typescript/01-Getting-started.md

 Wouldn't it be nice if we could catch errors like this during development before we run our code?

-Thankfully this is possible with Typescript because developers can write invalid code and introduce bugs like this in JavaScript but with Typescript we have a tool that helps us write better code and avoid such problems.
+Thankfully this is possible with TypeScript because developers can write invalid code and introduce bugs like this in JavaScript but with TypeScript we have a tool that helps us write better code and avoid such problems.

 So let's have a closer look at this.

-#### Typescript
+#### TypeScript

 ```
     const button = document.querySelector("button")!;